krashish8/cp-stress-tester/README.md

 This tester is divided into three types, for testing three different category of problems:
 * Normal tester: To compare the main solution with a correct brute-force solution.
-* Custom tester: To validate a solution with more than one correct solution.
+* Custom tester: To validate a solution with more than one correct output.
 * Interactive tester: To test the interactive problems.

 **Note**: